Select your language

 GAD-7: General Anxiety Disorder 7-item

-The GAD-7 is a screening tool for general anxiety disorder.
-Participants are asked to evaluate the frequency, if ever, of experiencing 7 core symptoms in the last 2 weeks.
-The scores obtained allow to evaluate the symptom severity.
+The GAD-7 is a screening tool for general anxiety disorder (GAD).
+Participants aged 15 and older (for HIS) and 18 and older (for other surveys) are asked to evaluate the frequency, if ever, of experiencing 7 core anxiety symptoms in the last 2 weeks.
+The total score obtained allows to evaluate anxiety severity.
+[20]

 Anxiety disorders

-Participants with a score of 10 or over out of 21 in the GAD-7 tool were considered to have an anxiety disorder.
+Participants aged 15 and older (for HIS) and 18 and older (for other surveys) with a score of 10 or over out of 21 in the GAD-7 tool were considered to have an anxiety disorder.

 PHQ-9: Patient Health Questionnaire 9-item depression scale

 The PHQ-9 is a screening tool for major depressive disorder and other depressive disorders.
-Participants are asked to evaluate the frequency in which they have been bothered by 9 problems in the last 2 weeks.
+Participants aged 15 and older (for HIS) and 18 and older (for other surveys) are asked to evaluate the frequency of 9 symptoms in the last 2 weeks.
+[21]

 Depressive disorders

-Participants with a combination of answers meeting the criteria specific for major depressive disorder and other depressive disorders for the PHQ-9 were considered to have a depressive disorder.
+Participants aged 15 and older (for HIS) and 18 and older (for other surveys) with a combination of answers meeting the criteria specific for major depressive disorder and other depressive disorders for the PHQ-9 were considered to have a depressive disorder.

 References